Can I cover my parents?

 Once you have met the earnings or days worked requirement for eligibility, the Plan will send you a Notice of Qualification.
 You will receive your Notice of Coverage, which will include your health care ID cards and a copy of the Summary Plan Description, after the Plan receives your premium payment.
 The notice outlines your eligibility period, type of eligibility and benefit coverage.
 If you believe you have met the eligibility requirement but do not receive a Notice of Qualification, please call us at (800) 777-4013.

-Under the SAG-AFTRA Health Plan, you automatically qualify for family coverage when you qualify for either Plan I or Plan II coverage.
+Under the SAG-AFTRA Health Plan, you automatically qualify for family coverage when you qualify for Active Plan coverage.
 To cover your family, you only need to pay a slightly higher premium than you would pay for individual coverage.

 What is the reason for the three-month waiting period between the base earnings period and the benefit period?